 Latex foam mattresses: An eco-friendly mattress type derived from rubber trees, latex foam contours to a sleeper’s body much like memory foam does.
 Latex also breathes better than other mattress materials, which can help to both remove moisture and heat from around your body when you sleep.

-Hybrid mattresses: Another popular mattress type, hybrid mattresses combine both innersprings and memory foam to create a multilayered sleeping surface.
-This configuration provides both comfort and support, creating sort of a “best of both worlds” mattress by tapping into top features of two other leading types of mattresses.
+Hybrid mattresses: Another popular mattress type, hybrid mattresses combine both innerspring and memory foam to create a multilayered sleeping surface.
+This configuration provides both comfort and support, creating sort of a “best of both worlds” mattress by tapping into the top features of two other leading types of mattresses.

-Comfort is one of the main factors that sleepers must consider before purchasing a mattress.
-Whether we prefer a mattress so firm that it’s like sleeping on a board or one so plush that “clouds” spring to mind, we all have our favorites.
-And for people with health issues, having a choice of comfort levels can be even more important.
+Comfort is one of the main factors that sleepers must consider before selecting a mattress.
+There are mattress so firm that it’s like sleeping on a board or ones so plush that “clouds” spring to mind.
+For people with health issues, having a choice of comfort levels can be even more important.
 Here are some of the options:

 If you are in search of something that combines comfort levels, try a pillow-top mattress.
 This is essentially a firm mattress with added soft padding, so you wind up with a soft mattress that also offers underlying support.
 Pillow tops can also combine padding with a plush mattress for those who really want to push the softness envelope.

 If you are planning to move the mattress around quite a bit, then its weight may become a factor.
 The majority of these mattresses are in the 50-to-60-pound range, with lighter ones down around 40 pounds.
 High-end mattresses can hit 80 pounds or more.

 All mattresses will have some form of covering over them, but some go the extra mile by providing covers that are removable and washable.
 Some covers also have built-in padding for softness or are built to help regulate both temperature and moisture levels.